NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 If you want to contribute, you are very welcome.

-I dont pretend to be a programmer, but with AI i got it all working after some days..
+I dont pretend to be a programmer, but with AI i got it all working after some long days...

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-donate-orange.svg)](https://www.buymeacoffee.com/DefaultLogin)